SharpPipe/cognate-wiki/content/retros/2022-02-20-trials-and-tribulations.md

   - 🐝 Slider show the final grade in realtime
     - 🐝 On a progressbar
     - 🐝 On a radar chart
-  - 🐝 Submit button uses the bulk grade enpoint to save the grades
+  - 🐝 Submit button uses the bulk grade endpoint to save the grades

 ## Chat with Ago 🐢